 A group coordinator broadcasts a group coordinator resign frame, which contains the group BAN ID as described in 5.5.10, on the group notification slot of the GCP.

-A group coordinator will listen group coordination slots of the GCP for two group beacon intervals to receive group coordinator challenge frames, which contain group BAN ID, BAN ID, beacon interval, superframe order, and CFP descriptor count as described in 5.5.11, from the coordinators in the group BAN.
+A group coordinator will listen group coordination slots of the GCP for two group beacon intervals to receive group coordinator challenge frames, which contain group BAN ID, BAN ID, beacon interval, superframe duration, and CFP descriptor count as described in 5.5.11, from the coordinators in the group BAN.

-A group coordinator selects a coordinator, which has the largest superframe order and/or the largest number of nodes in a BAN, as the group coordinator.
-If no coordinator responds to a group coordinator resignation frame, a group coordinator designates a coordinator, which has the largest superframe order and/or the largest number of nodes in a BAN among coordinators of the group BAN, as the group coordinator.
+A group coordinator selects a coordinator, which has the largest superframe duration and/or the largest number of nodes in a BAN, as the group coordinator.
+If no coordinator responds to a group coordinator resignation frame, a group coordinator designates a coordinator, which has the largest superframe duration and/or the largest number of nodes in a BAN among coordinators of the group BAN, as the group coordinator.
 A group coordinator broadcasts a group coordinator migration frame, which contains the group BAN ID, designated group coordinator address, group beacon interval, and group allocation descriptor as described in 5.5.12, on the group notification slot of the GCP.

 When receiving a group coordinator challenge frame, a group coordinator designates new group coordinator by following procedure:

-A group coordinator checks the superframe order and the number of nodes in the BAN by the superframe order field and the CFP descriptor count filed of the group coordinator challenge frame.
+A group coordinator checks the superframe duration and the number of nodes in the BAN by the superframe duration field and the CFP descriptor count filed of the group coordinator challenge frame.

 If the number of nodes in the BAN who challenge to become a group coordinator is larger than the number of nodes in the BAN maintained by the group coordinator, the group coordinator broadcasts the group coordinator migration frame, as described in 5.5.12, on the group notification slot of the GCP.